andreas-schoch/dominoscript/readme.md

 ### Error Types
 The spec doesn't define a way to recover from errors gracefully yet.
 For now, whenever an error occurs, the program will terminate immediately and the interpreter will print the error message to the console in an attempt to help you understand what went wrong.

+> [!TIP]
-> Tip: When the error message isn't helpful to you, try using the `--debug` flag when using the reference interpreter.
+> If the error message isn't helpful to you, try using the `--debug` flag when using the reference interpreter.
 This will print out every instruction, address and the state of the stack at any point in time.

 Here is a list of errors that can occur: